Brett Tolman

 Brett L. Tolman (born June 10, 1970) is an American lawyer.
-He served as a United States attorney for the District of Utah from July 2006 to December 2009.
-Before becoming U.S. attorney, Tolman worked as counsel in the Senate Judiciary Committee for committee chairs Orrin Hatch (R-UT) and then Arlen Specter (R-PA) during the 109th United States Congress.
-Tolman's most noteworthy work in the Senate is his role in the passage of the 2005 Patriot Act reauthorization.
-He was instrumental in the revisions to the appointment process of interim U.S. attorneys and is a major (if not well-known) figure in the dismissal of U.S. attorneys controversy.
+He served as a United States Attorney for the District of Utah from July 2006 to December 2009.
+Before becoming U.S. Attorney, Tolman worked as counsel in the Senate Judiciary Committee for committee chairs Orrin Hatch (R-UT) and then Arlen Specter (R-PA) during the 109th United States Congress.